Signed in as:

-Spanish artist Mercedes Lagunas draws inspiration from one of Stevie Ray Vaughn's most beloved rockin' blues love songs.
+Spanish artist Mercedes Lagunas uses her electrified mediterranean color palette to express the inspiration she feels from one of Stevie Ray Vaughn's most beloved rockin' blues love songs.

 Toronto collage artist Peter Horvath pays tribute to Nina Simone and incorporates a haunting line from her civil rights protest song "Blackbird": "Your mama's name was lonely and your daddy's name was pain".

 Portuguese artist Sofia Simoes uses legendary Jim Morrison lyrics from The Doors song Roadhouse Blues as inspiration for her sexy pop-rock collage artwork.

 New York artist Susan Washington uses lyrics from Nina Simone's civil rights protest song "Backlash Blues" as the basis for her NYC street-art and fashion stylized collage.

 French artist Lionel Dumas paints a scene representing his take on the metaphorical lyrics from Stevie Ray Vaughn's song "Tightrope" written about surviving the hardships of addiction.

 Toronto artist Eva Lewarne's bold and cocky rooster painting is inspired by the sexualized lyrics from a Willie Dixon song that topped the UK charts when the Rolling Stones covered it in 1965.

 Toronto artist Eva Lewarne creates a sassy representation of the humorous message in Dorothy LaBostrie's legendary blues song.